 Operate without Environmental Degradation: Brine discharge, or other salt concentration issues from the process of desalinating water will need to be managed without creating environmental issues.

-This prize is the first to be announced as part of the Department of Energy’s Water Security Grand Challenge, which is focused on advancing transformational technology and innovation to meet the global need for secure and affordable water.
+This prize is the first to be announced as part of the Department of Energy’s Water Security Grand Challenge.
+The challenge is focused on advancing transformational technology and innovation to meet the global need for secure and affordable water.

 For more information on the prize and the rules, please review the official rules for the application process and instructions for competing.